ratnanil/Project_Daniel_Sophie/Readme.md

 Research Question 1: On which terrain levels (flat, moderate, steep) does Daniel gain or lose time compared to the average speed for these sections across different runs on the same route?

+Research Question 2: Considering the slope of the terrain, does the frequency of curves on the track affect the speed?

+(löschen)
-Research Question 2: How does the temperature, precipitation and wind on the day of the run affect Daniel's overall speed on the same route over different years?
+(ich gluabe ist schwierig zum machen und auch nicht so wichtig für diese Modul): Research Question 2: How does the temperature, precipitation and wind on the day of the run affect Daniel's overall speed on the same route over different years?

 ## Results / products